-In this post I review five distilled bits of Warren Buffett advice for those seeking success.
-If it is value you seek, then it is value you will find by reading further.
+In this post we review some of the best Warren Buffett advice for anyone seeking success.
+So, if it is value you seek, then keep reading because that is exactly what you’ll find here.

-If by some odd chance you’ve never heard of Warren Buffett, he is essentially the most successful investor EVER.
-He’s worth over $75 billion, has donated over $28.5 billion to charities, and is one of the richest people on the planet.
-So I would venture to say the guy probably has some pretty good advice about success in life.
+Now, if by some odd chance you’ve never heard of Warren Buffett, he is pretty much the most successful investor EVER.
+His net worth is currently over $86.1 billion, he has donated over $28.5 billion to charities, and he is one of the richest people on the planet.
+So, we will venture to say that he probably has some pretty good advice about finding success in life.

 In an interview with Fortune magazine, Warrant Buffett was asked how other people can tap dance to work the way he does.
 He provided the following answer as his response: “You Find Your Passion”.